Sudhanshu248/ZerodhaClone/README.md

                     npm i
                     nodemon index.js

-#Dashboard
+<h1> Dashboard </h1>

-It is a dashboard build on react.
+It is a dashboard build on react. <br>
-Data of Holdings and Positions are shown only when backend server and mongo db atlas ZerodhaCluster is On.
+Data of Holdings and Positions are shown only when backend server and mongo db atlas ZerodhaCluster is On. <br>
 The file of data of watchlist, holdings and positions are in dashboard folder.

 To run the Project: cd dashboard